RiddleMeDoo/QS-Discord-Bot/README.md

 NOTIFY_CHANNEL=[Channel Id]
 TAG=[roleId]
 ```
 Invite the bot to the server and let the program run.
+`NOTE: Make sure the bot can mention @here and the leader role.`

 ### Bot Commands
 Prefix: ">"